e97m/data-structures-and-algorithms/class05-linked-list/README.md

 Singly linked list has three methods:

 - `insert`: to add a node to the head of the linked list.
-The time complexity of it is O(1)
+The time complexity of it is O(1).

 - `append`: to add a node to the end of the linked list.
-The time complexity of it is O(n)
+The time complexity of it is O(n).

 - `includes`: to search for a node's value in the linked list.
-The time complexity of it is O(n)
+The time complexity of it is O(n).

 - `insert_after`: to add a node after a specific node.
-The time complexity of it is O(n)
+The time complexity of it is O(n).

 - `insert_before`: to add a node before a specific node.
-The time complexity of it is O(n)
+The time complexity of it is O(n).

 - `insert_after`: to remove a node from the linked list.
-The time complexity of it is O(n)
+The time complexity of it is O(n).

-- `kth_from_end`: A method to return the value of an index from the tail of the linked list
+- `kth_from_end`: A method to return the value of an index from the tail of the linked list.

-- `find_mid`: A method to find the middle node in the linked list
+- `find_mid`: A method to find the middle node in the linked list.

-- `length`:  A method to canculate the length of the linked list
+- `length`:  A method to canculate the length of the linked list.

-- `index`: A method to (create/over write) an index for each node then append them to a list
+- `index`: A method to (create/over write) an index for each node then append them to a list.

 - `index_reversed`: A method to (create/over write) a reversed index for each node then append them to a list

  Doubly linked list has one method, which is `insert` to add a node to the head of the linked list.
-The time complexity of it is O(1)
+The time complexity of it is O(1).

+ You can merge two singly liked lists by `merge_linked_list` function. time complexity is O(n), space complexity is O(1).

  <br>